antonindanalet/home_office_in_microcensus/README.md

-# Home-based telecommuting in Switzerland, 2015-2050: binary logit
+# Home-based telecommuting in Switzerland, 2015-2050

 This codes estimates a (very simple) binary logit from the data of the Mobility and Transport Microcensus 2015 explaining the "choice" of making - at least from time to time - home office.
 The outputs are available in an HTML file.